NFL QB's taken in 1st-round of 2018 draft: A wrap on season three

 After last season's strong finish, hopes were teetering on high for the team.
 It was fairly apparent from the early weeks, however, that this season was not going to be a good one.
 They were threatening futility and responded with a 2-1 finish to the season.

-Darnold again faced an injury-plagued season, playing in only 12 games.
+Darnold faced an injury-plagued season, playing in only 12 games.
 A starter since week 1 of his rookie year, Darnold has now missed ten games in his career.

 The numbers in 2020 were also some of the worst in Darnold's career.
 He threw for only 200+ yards only four times in 2020, with the highest being 266 in week 17.
 The 266 yards were the most Darnold thrown in a game since a week 14 victory against Miami in 2019.